rebane2001/livemessage/README.md

  - Friends
  - Blocked users
  - Hide default DM messages from main chat (configurable)
+ - Works out of the box on 2b2t.org, Constantiam, papermc and many other servers
+ - Configurable DM detecting regex for servers that are not supported yet
+ - Shift-right-click on a player to open up a chat in-game (disabled by default)

 # Planned features
- - Configurable DM detecting regex
  - Friends import from other mods and clients (ForgeHax, Impact, Future etc)
  - Select and copy text from chat history
  - Get previous/next sent message with up/down
+ - Click on links
  - Search (CTRL+F)

 # FAQ